-As a carer, you must have a working with children check (WWCC).
-All adults living at your house and regular guests must also have a working with children check.
+All adults living at your house and regular guests having ongoing unsupervised contact with the child/ren must also have a WWCC.

 If you already have a valid child-related employment screening check, it will be recognised as a WWCC until it expires.

-The Department for Child Protection (DCP) keeps a record of your working with children check expiry date.
+The Department for Child Protection (DCP) keeps a record of your WWCC expiry date.
 If you are a foster carer, your foster care agency also keeps a record.

-About 6 to 7 months before your working with children check expires, your DCP carer support worker or foster care agency will get in contact.
+About 6 to 7 months before your WWCC expires, your DCP carer support worker or foster care agency will get in contact.
 They will support you to prepare and submit your new application.

 You do not need to pay for the clearance.

 If you are identified as a prohibited person, DCP will take action to ensure the safety of the child or young person in your care.